drbarzaga/ReactToolkit-VSCE/README.md

 ## ✨ Features

-React Toolkit brings a curated collection of essential React resources directly into your VS Code environment:
+ReactToolkit brings a curated collection of essential React resources directly into your VS Code environment:

 - 📚 **Resource Library**: Access a wide range of React resources, from official documentation to popular libraries and tools.
 - 🔍 **Quick Search**: Easily find the resources you need with our built-in search functionality.